jwasham/computer-science-flash-cards/README.md

     in the top menu.

 ## How to run with Docker

+*Provided by [@Tinpee](https://github.com/tinpee) - tinpee.dev@gmail.com*

 __Make sure you already installed [docker](https://www.docker.com)__

-- Clone project to any where you want and go to source folder
+1. Clone project to any where you want and go to source folder.
+1. Edit the config.txt file.
+Change the secret key, username and password.
+The username and password will be the login for your site.
+There is only one user - you.
-- Build image: `docker build . -t cs-flash-cards`
+1. Build image: `docker build . -t cs-flash-cards`
-- Run container: `docker run -d -p 8000:8000 --name cs-flash-cards cs-flash-cards`
+1. Run container: `docker run -d -p 8000:8000 --name cs-flash-cards cs-flash-cards`
-- Go your browser and type `http://localhost:8000`
+1. Go your browser and type `http://localhost:8000`

+__If you already had a backup file `cards.db`.
+Run following command:__
+*Note: We don't need to rebuild image, just delete old container if you already built.*
+`docker run -d -p 8000:8000 --name cs-flash-cards -v :<path_to_folder_contains_cards_db>:/src/db cs-flash-cards` `<path_to_folder_contains_cards_db>`: is the full path contains `cards.db`
+Example: `/home/tinpee/cs-flash-cards/db`, and `cards.db` is inside this folder.

+For convenient, if you don't have `cards.db`, this container will auto copy a new one from `cards-jwasham.db`.
+So you don't need to `initdb`

+__How to backup data ?__
+We just need store `cards.db` file, and don't need any sql command.
+- If you run container with `-v <folder_db>:/src/db` just go to `folder_db` and store `cards.db` anywhere you want.
+- Without `-v flag`.
+Type: `docker cp <name_of_container>:/src/db/cards.db /path/to/save`

+__How to restore data ?__
+- Delete old container (not image): `docker rm cs-flash-cards`
+- Build a new one with `-v flag`:
+`docker run -d -p 8000:8000 --name cs-flash-cards -v :<path_to_folder_contains_cards_db>:/src/db cs-flash-cards`
+- Voila :)

 *Happy learning!*